View Edith Burke's Obituary on RecordOnline.com and share memories

 West Milford, New Jersey

-Edith passed away peacefully at Milford Manor among friends and family on March 20th, 2019.
+Edith "Diane" Burke (née Fox) passed away peacefully at Milford Manor among friends and family on March 20th, 2019.

-She was the beloved mother of 5 children, Lehman, Michael, Terri, Sherri and Vincent.

 Published in Times Herald-Record from Apr.
 20 to Apr.
 26, 2019